ionic-team/stencil-site/docs/output-targets/custom-elements.md

 2. Filenames will not be hashed.
 3. All imports from packages under `@stencil/core/*` will be marked as external and therefore not included in the generated Rollup bundle.

+Ensure that `@stencil/core` is included in your list of dependencies if you set this option to `true`.
+This is crucial to prevent any runtime errors.

 ### generateTypeDeclarations

 _default: `true`_